fafhrd91/player/README.rst

 License
 -------

-pyramid_layer is offered under the BSD license.
+player is offered under the BSD license.